wholingfei/spexwavepy/docs/source/example.rst

 .. figure:: _static/XSTvsXSS_4.png
    :width: 80%

-From the tracking coefficients we can find that the XSS technique in general have higher tracking coefficient than the conventional XST technique.
+From the tracking coefficients we can find that **the XSS technique in general have higher tracking coefficient than the conventional XST technique**.

-We can also compare 2D data prcossing of these two techniques.
+We can also compare the **2D** data prcossing method of these two techniques.

 .. code-block:: Python